Pre-Health Programs application deadlines

 Each applicant will submit two letters of recommendation.
 Letters should come from individuals with whom you have had a close professional or academic association and who know of your desire to enter a Pre-Health Program.
 If you have a Premedical or Pre-Dental Committee Evaluation, it must be submitted with your application.
 A Committee Evaluation letter will fulfill the minimum requirement for the letters of recommendation, though you may submit additional letters as a supplement if you wish.

 Recommendations may be submitted online (preferred) or by mail.
-Submitted recommendations should be on letterhead with an original or electronic signature.
-For online recommendations, please follow the instructions in the Recommendations section of the online application.
+Submitted recommendations are required to be on letterhead with an original or electronic signature.
+For online recommendations, please follow the instructions in the Recommendations section of the online application

 To submit recommendations through Interfolio, indicate that the letter(s) will be sent “offline” within the application.
 Request that Interfolio email the letter(s) to our admissions office at firstname.lastname@example.org.